Get insider access

 3. Best Mid-Range Camera For Hiking And Backpacking

 The Fujifilm X-T30 II is another great mid-range option for hiking.
 While it doesn't have IBIS, it's just as small and lightweight as the OM SYSTEM OM-5, making it easy to hike and travel with.
-Also, despite sitting at a lower price point than the predecessor to our top pick, the Fujifilm X-T4, it uses the same APS-C sensor, so it's a great choice if image quality is a priority.
+Unlike the OM SYSTEM, it uses an APS-C sensor, so it's a bit better suited to low-light shooting, and it's compatible with a wide range of different lenses.
+They won't be as compact as Micro Four Thirds options, but there are plenty of portable and high-quality primes for Fuji's X mount.

 That said, there's a trade-off in build quality here.
 This model has no weather sealing, so you'll have to be more careful in adverse weather conditions.
-On the upside, its dedicated exposure dials make adjusting settings a breeze, and you get several film simulation profiles to play around with the look of your JPEGs in-camera.
+On the upside, its dedicated exposure dials make adjusting settings very easy, and you can play with its preset film simulation profiles to change up the look of your JPEGs in-camera.
 Ultimately, if you can live without weather sealing or built-in stabilization, this is an excellent little camera for the money.
+It's worth noting that its follow-up, the Fujifilm X-T50, is out now and includes improvements like a higher-resolution sensor and IBIS, but it's significantly pricier, making the X-T30 II a better deal for most photographers in this price range.

 See our review